As an Amazon Associate I earn from qualifying purchases.

 - 1 (13.5-ounce) can of light coconut milk

-- 1 tablespoon shredded coconut optional
+- 1 tablespoon shredded coconut (optional)

-- 1 to 2 tablespoons of soy sauce
+- 1 to 2 tablespoons soy sauce

 - Salt and pepper to taste

-- Parsley, for garnish optional
+- Parsley, for garnish (optional)

 Instructions

-- Add salt and pepper to taste, stir and serve the curry.
+- Season with salt and pepper to taste.

 Can this be made ahead and frozen or will it get too mushy?